The Human Duplicators

 The Human Duplicators is a 1965 American science fiction film by Woolner Brothers Pictures Inc. Produced and directed by Hugo Grimaldi and Arthur C. Pierce (the latter uncredited as director), the film stars George Nader, Barbara Nichols, George Macready and Dolores Faith.
-It was shown in the US on a double feature with Mutiny in Outer Space.
+It was shown in the US as a double feature with Mutiny in Outer Space.

-The narrative follows a very tall space alien (Richard Kiel) who has come to earth at the command of the "Intergalactic Council" to replace select humans with "android doppelgängers."
-The goal of human duplication is to take over the earth, but the plan fails when the androids are destroyed by an investigator from the US National Intelligence Agency.
+The narrative follows a very tall space alien (Richard Kiel) who has come to Earth at the command of the "Intergalactic Council" to replace select humans with "android doppelgängers."
+The goal of human duplication is to take over the Earth, but the plan fails when the androids are destroyed by an investigator from the United States National Intelligence Agency.

 Plot

-Aboard a spacecraft heading toward earth, the head of the "Intergalactic Council" (Ted Durant) briefs Dr. Kolos (Richard Kiel), a gigantic humanoid alien, on his part to "expand our galaxy domination program."
-If Kolos succeeds, human duplicates - androids - will begin taking over.
+Aboard a spacecraft heading toward Earth, the head of the "Intergalactic Council" briefs Dr. Kolos, a gigantic humanoid alien, on his part to "expand our galaxy domination program."
+If Kolos succeeds, human duplicates—androids—will begin taking over.
 If he fails, he will be destroyed.

-After arriving via "teletransporter" at the mansion of Dr. Vaughan Dornheimer (Macready), Kolos encounters Dornheimer's blind niece, Lisa (Faith).
-Not realizing that he's an extraterrestrial, she take Kolos to Dornheimer's laboratory.
+After arriving via "teletransporter" at the mansion of Dr. Vaughan Dornheimer, Kolos encounters Dornheimer's blind niece Lisa.
+Not realizing that he is an extraterrestrial, she takes Kolos to Dornheimer's laboratory.
 Kolos tells Dornheimer that together they will develop the sophisticated androids that Dornheimer is unable to create on his own.
-Dornheimer refuses, but Kolos makes it clear that he is now "the master" and that he will be obeyed.
+Dornheimer refuses, but Kolos makes clear that he is now "the master" and that he will be obeyed.

-The police, meanwhile, are stymied by multiple thefts from high-security electronics facilities, apparently perpetrated by the "top scientists" who work at them.
-Most baffling of all is Dr. Munson (Walter Abel).
-After being admitted to his facility, he tears a security door off it hinges with his bare hands and kills a guard.
+The police, meanwhile, are stymied by multiple thefts from high-security electronics facilities, apparently perpetrated by the "top scientists" who are employed there.
+Most baffling of all is Dr. Munson.
+After being admitted to his facility, he tears a security door off its hinges with his bare hands and kills a security guard.
 He then ignores shouted warnings to halt by a second guard, who shoots him four times in the back.
-Munson neither flinches nor bleeds, just gets into his car and calmly drives off as if nothing unusual has happened.
-He's an android, although the police don't know it.
+Munson does not react to his wounds while escaping in his car.
+He is an android, although the police do not know it.

-Glenn Martin (George Nader) of the National Intelligence Agency (NIA) takes over the case.
-Glenn fails to find out anything by posing as a reporter, although he meets Lisa.
+Glenn Martin of the National Intelligence Agency (NIA) takes over the case.
+Glenn fails to uncover any clues by later posing as a reporter at the home of Dr. Dornheimer, although he does encounter Lisa.
 He later sneaks into Dornheimer's lab and witnesses human duplication.
 Lisa tells him that Dornheimer has been replaced by an android.
-As she leaves, Glenn is attacked by an android version of Dornheimer's servant Thor (John Indrisano).
+As she leaves, Glenn is attacked by an android version of Dornheimer's servant Thor.
 In the ensuing fight, Glenn smashes android Thor's head, destroying him.
-Kolos hauls Glenn off to be duplicated.
+Kolos apprehends Glenn so that he can be duplicated.